Raj-Lab-UCSF/Brainframe_old/README.md

 - `iscon`: Binary flag specifying whether to visualize connectivity.
 Default is 0.

 - `conmat`: Connectivity matrix that is nreg X nreg.
-Default is 86 X 86 Desikan connectome for humans and the 426 X 426 AIBS connectome for mice.
+Default is an 86 X 86 connectome in Desikan space for humans and the 426 X 426 AIBS connectome for mice.
 If your connectome is directional, it must have outgoing connectivity for each region per-row and incoming connectivity for each region per-column.

 - `con_rescale`: Universal connectivity multiplier that scales the number of and spread of the ellipses plotted to visually simulate neural connectivity.
 Ellipses are visualized per region pairs in a number proportional to the C(i,j) entry of the connectome.
 The default for humans is 1 and the default for mice is 0.01.